inside.ewu.edu

 HIST 290.
 HISTORY TODAY: ISSUES AND PRACTICES.
 5 Credits.

-This is the cornerstone course for the major, introducing professional preparation, orientation to careers in History, and orientation to the experiential learning major requirement.
-It is strongly recommended that students take this course prior to their Experiential Learning course.
+Cornerstone course for the major, introducing professional preparation, orientation to careers in History, and orientation to the experiential learning major requirement.
+It is strongly recommended that students take this course prior to the Experiential Learning course.

 HIST 296.
 EXPERIMENTAL COURSE.
 1-10 Credits.